alien1s/Tic-Tac-Toe-Game/README.md

 - **JavaScript**: The logic behind the gameplay and interactivity.

 ## Future Enhancements:
+- Finish server side handling
+- 📊 Track scores across multiple rounds.
 - 🎯 Add an AI opponent for single-player mode.
 - 🌟 Improve the design with animations and custom themes.
-- 📊 Track scores across multiple rounds.

 Feel free to fork, clone, or suggest improvements! 🚀